 In fact, many teenagers and young adults who are interested in eventually choosing LASIK use ortho-k lenses to stabilize their myopia and increase their chance of successful LASIK outcomes in their 20s, once their eyes stop growing.

 Interested in Ortho-K?
 We Can Help!

 If you are interested in correcting your vision without surgery or the need to wear daytime contact lenses or glasses, contact us to learn if ortho-k lenses are right for your eyes and lifestyle.

 At Mississauga Vision Centre and Brampton Vision Centre, our friendly and knowledgeable optometric team will guide you through all of your options and help you achieve optimal vision.

 To learn more about ortho-k or to schedule a consultation, call Mississauga Vision Centre and Brampton Vision Centre today!

-Mississauga Vision Centre and Brampton Vision Centre offers myopia management to patients from Mississauga, Brampton, Vaughan, and Oakville, Ontario and surrounding communities.
+Mississauga Vision Centre and Brampton Vision Centre offers myopia management to patients from Mississauga & Brampton, Vaughan, Oakville, and Toronto, Ontario and surrounding communities.